 The placement testing policy requires entering and some re-entering students to take the following examinations except where stated exemption conditions have been met.
 SAT/ACT score validity (age of scores and requirements for submission) is defined by University guidelines.

 Students can meet placement requirements in a variety of ways.
 Make sure all your documents (transcripts, score reports, etc.) are submitted to Admissions at email@example.com.
 If you are not sure if you need to take a placement test, you can log into the NEIU Application Management portal to view your admission checklist.
 Your advisor can also help you determine what tests you need to take.
 You may email firstname.lastname@example.org if you have questions.

 All entering students are given two options for placement into a math course: SAT/ACT math score or the math placement test.
 Students who submit SAT/ACT scores to Northeastern can be placed directly into a math course solely based on their SAT/ACT math score.
 They also have the option of taking the math placement test, in which case Northeastern will use the higher of the two scores for placement into a math course.
 Since there is no penalty to taking the test, freshmen are strongly encouraged to do so, particularly if they took a math course in their senior year of high school.

 All newly admitted and readmitted students who do not submit their SAT/ACT Math scores are required to take the mathematics placement test with the exception of the following:

 Reasonable accommodations will be provided with advance notice for persons with documented disabilities.
 No variation of the assessment can be made without prior approval.
-Visit Student Disability Services, (773) 442-4595 or firstname.lastname@example.org, for more information on testing accommodations.
+Students requiring a disability-related testing accommodation must first contact Student Disability Services at email@example.com and follow intake procedures before signing up for placement testing.